cosmosgenius/simple-bodyparser/README.md

 [![License][license-image]][license-url]
 [![Downloads][downloads-image]][downloads-url]

-Gets the whole content in the request as a property body with UTF-8 encoding
+Gets the whole content in the request body as a property to request object

 ### Install